Complete bounded embedded complex curves in C^2: Introduction

 In order to prove Lemma \ref{lem:compilation} (see Sec.\ \ref{sec:lemma-proof}), we have introduced some configurations of slabs in $\c^2$ that we have called {\em tangent nets} (see Subsec.\ \ref{subsec:net}).
 Given a regular strictly convex domain $\Dcal\Subset\c^2$, a tangent net $\Tcal$ for $\Dcal$ is a tubular neighborhood of a finite collection of (affine) tangent hyperplanes to the frontier $\Fr\Dcal$; see Def.\ \ref{def:net} and Fig.\ \ref{fig:net}.
 Given another regular strictly convex domain $\Dcal'$, $\Dcal\Subset\Dcal'\Subset\c^2$, we show the existence of tangent nets $\Tcal$ for $\Dcal$ with the property that any Jordan arc in $\Tcal$ connecting $\Fr\Dcal$ and $\Fr\Dcal'$ has {\em large} length comparatively to the distance between $\Dcal$ and $\Fr\Dcal'$ in $\c^2$; see Lemma \ref{lem:net}.
 The second step in the proof of Lemma \ref{lem:compilation} is an approximation result by immersed complex curves along tangent nets (see Lemma \ref{lem:main} in Subsec.\ \ref{subsec:lemma}).
 It asserts that any immersed compact complex curve $\Sigma$ in $\c^2$ with boundary $b \Sigma \subset \Fr\Dcal$, can be approximated by another one $\wt\Sigma$ such that $b \wt\Sigma \subset \Fr\Dcal'$ and $\wt\Sigma\cap (\overline{\Dcal'}\setminus \Dcal)$ is contained inside a suitable tangent net for $\Dcal$.
 This allows us to estimate the growth of the {\em image diameter} (according to Def.\ \ref{def:extrinsic}) of $\wt\Sigma$, and conclude that it is large comparatively to the distance between $\Dcal$ and $\Fr\Dcal'$.
 This represents a clear innovation with respect to previous constructions where only the growth of the {\em intrinsic diameter} could be estimated (cf.\ \cite{Nadirashvili,AL-CY,AF-1} and references therein).
 We conclude the proof of Lemma \ref{lem:compilation} by combining the above two results with a desingularization result adapted to our setting (see Lemma \ref{lem:embe} in Subsec.\ \ref{subsec:embe}).
+To the best of the authors' knowledge, this is the first such application of the surgery technique in the literature.
 Since this method increases the topology, the complex curves in Theorem \ref{th:intro1} could have infinite genus.

 On the other hand, Theorem \ref{th:intro2} follows from a standard recursive application of Lemmas \ref{lem:net} and \ref{lem:main} (see the more precise Theorem \ref{th:extrinsic} in Sec.\ \ref{sec:extrinsic}).